Somewhere above, as if waiting, the loversuns still shone.

 Still lying on the ground where I fell, I stood.
 I shot a glare at Hinte.
 Would it have been so hard to just help me up?

-I faltered on my hurt leg but leaned into it.
+I faltered on my hurt leg but leant into it.
 It looked intentional.
 Hinte would chide me again if she knew I had just injured myself.
 I wasn’t that useless.

 Crouching to secure my footing, I prepared to wrench out the stone.
 Breathing once, twice, I broke through the new glass surface with my good foreleg, sliding the other in after it.